giampaolo/giampaolo.github.io/content/donate.rst

 Donate
 ######

-I spent and still spend a lot of time working on my OSS projects, especially `psutil`_.
+I spend a lot of time working on my OSS projects, especially `psutil`_.
 It's 12 years in total now.
-If you feel my projetcs are useful to you or your business and want to support their future development please consider making me a donation.
+If you feel my projects are useful to you or your business and want to support their future development please consider making me a donation.

 Recurring donations / sponsorship